Abraham Ortelius: Later maps

-In 1579 Ortelius brought out his Nomenclator Ptolemaicus and started his Parergon (a series of maps illustrating ancient history, sacred and secular).
+In 1579, Ortelius brought out his Nomenclator Ptolemaicus and started his Parergon (a series of maps illustrating ancient history, sacred and secular).
 He also published Itinerarium per nonnullas Galliae Belgicae partes (at the Plantin press in 1584, and reprinted in 1630, 1661 in Hegenitius, Itin.
 Frisio-Hoil., in 1667 by Verbiest, and finally in 1757 in Leuven), a record of a journey in Belgium and the Rhineland made in 1575.
 In 1589 he published Maris Pacifici, the first dedicated map of the Pacific to be printed.
 Among his last works were an edition of Caesar (C. I. Caesaris omnia quae extant, Leiden, Raphelingen, 1593), and the Aurei saeculi imago, sive Germanorum veterum vita, mores, ritus et religio.
 (Philippe Galle, Antwerp, 1596).
 He also aided Welser in his edition of the Peutinger Table in 1598.

 Contrary to popular belief, Abraham Ortelius, who had no children, never lived at the Mercator-Orteliushuis (Kloosterstraat 11–17, Antwerpen), but lived at his sister's house (Kloosterstraat 33–35, Antwerpen).

 Modern use of maps

-Originals of Ortelius's maps are popular collectors' items and often sell for tens of thousands of dollars.
+Originals of Ortelius's maps are popular collector's items and often sell for tens of thousands of dollars.
 Facsimiles of his maps are also available from many retailers.
 A map he made of North and South America is also included in the world's largest commercially available jigsaw puzzle, which is of four world maps.
 This puzzle is made by Ravensburger, measures 6 ft × 9 ft, and has over 18,000 pieces.

 Imagining continental drift

 Ortelius was the first to underline the geometrical similarity between the coasts of America and Europe-Africa and to propose continental drift as an explanation.
 Kious described Ortelius's thoughts in this way:

 Ortelius's observations of continental juxtaposition and his proposal of rupture and separation went unnoticed until the late 20th century.
-However, they were repeated in 18th and 19th century and later by Alfred Wegener, who published his hypothesis of continental drift in 1912 and in following years.
+However, they were repeated in the 18th and 19th centuries (for example, Antonio Snider-Pellegrini) and later by Alfred Wegener, who published his hypothesis of continental drift in 1912 and in following years.
 Because his publications were widely available in German and English and because he adduced geological support for the idea, Wegener is credited by most geologists as the first to recognize the possibility of continental drift.
 Frank Bursley Taylor (in 1908) was also an early advocate of continental drift.
-During the 1960s geophysical and geological evidence for seafloor spreading at mid-oceanic ridges became increasingly compelling to geologists (e.g. Hess, 1960) and finally established continental drift as an ongoing global mechanism.
-After more than three centuries, Ortelius's supposition of continental drift was proven correct.
+During the 1960s geophysical and geological evidence for seafloor spreading at mid-oceanic ridges became increasingly compelling to geologists (e.g. Harry H. Hess, 1960) and finally established continental drift as an ongoing global mechanism (e.g. by the work of W. Jason Morgan by 1967 and Dan McKenzie in 1968).
+After more than three centuries, Ortelius's supposition of continental drift was vindicated.